andrewliang25/andrewliang25.github.io/source/_posts/fundamentals-of-garbage-collection-in-dotnet.md

 For most of the objects, garbage collection can perform the necessary memory management tasks automatically.
 However, unmanaged resources require explicit cleanup.
 The most common type of unmanaged resource is an object that wraps an operating system resource, such as a file handle, window handle, network connection, or database connection.
-Although the garbage collector can track the lifetime of a managed object that encapsulates an unmanaged resource, it doesn't have specific knowledge about how to clean up the resource and how badly it hurts the performance.
+Although the garbage collector can track the lifetime of a managed object that encapsulates an unmanaged resource, it does not have specific knowledge about how to clean up the resource and how badly it hurts the performance.

 ## Conclusion